 Recent research on the problems related to gluten have focused on the impact it has on the brain.
 Scientists have discovered a very close connection between the brain and the enteric nervous system (the ‘brain’ of the digestive tract).
-Based on this understanding, researchers have begun to look at gluten’s effect on immune response and nutrient absorption and how it effects the brain.
+Based on this understanding, researchers have begun to look at gluten’s effect on immune response and nutrient absorption and how it affects the brain.
 The results so far have been terrifying.

 Headache?
 Maybe it’s Gluten

 Frequent headaches and migraines can be as irritating as they are painful.
 While a typical response may be to take a couple of aspirin and try to get on with the day, the better response might be to discover the cause.
 Headaches may be caused by something eaten – and that something may be gluten.

 A recent study has suggested a link between gluten sensitivity and celiac disease with IBS and migraines.
 The research has indicated that those suffering from celiac disease and IBS suffer more frequent headaches and migraines than those who do not.
 Further research has suggested that the body’s response initiates in the digestive tract and creates an over-sensitive nervous response, leading to debilitating migraines.

 Another study evaluated children with celiac disease who suffered frequent headaches.
 Children were placed on a gluten free diet to determine if this would alleviate the headaches… and in an overwhelming majority of the cases it did.